oracle-livelabs/analytics-ai/oci-artificial-intelligence/ai-language/pre-trained/analyze-text.md

   4. Set up variables

 * Navigate to your workspace and open newly forked environment (OCI Credentials), and set the variables tenancyId, authUserId, keyFingerprint and private Key.
-These are same that are found in the .oci file you created in the Lab 3 (Task 1 -> Step 4).
+These are same that are found in the .oci file you created in the Task 2 (Step2: Setup API Signing Key and Config File).

 * Make sure to set both Initial Value and Current Value of the variables(set both as the same value).